sam-ai9/ai-portfolio/README.md

 # ai-portfolio
 My AI learning journey: projects, notes, and practice.

-Welcome to my AI \& Prompt Engineering portfolio!
+Welcome to my AI Engineering portfolio!
 I am sam H

-I am currently learning Artificial Intelligence, Applied AI, and Prompt Engineering with the goal of becoming a skilled AI professional and building a strong career in the AI industry.
+I am currently learning Artificial Intelligence, Applied AI, and Prompt Engineering with the goal of becoming a skilled AI Engineer, and building a strong career in the AI industry.

----

 \## 🧠 About Me

 \- 🌱 I am at the beginning of my AI learning journey.

-\- 🎯 My goal: master AI applied science, prompt engineering, and practical AI tools.
+\- 🎯 My goal: master AI applied science, AI engineering, and deeplearning.

 \- 💼 I’m building this portfolio to showcase my progress, skills, and future projects.

 \- 📚 Learning from platforms such as Coursera, DeepLearning.AI, and others.

 \- 🤝 Open to collaboration, feedback, and connecting with professionals.

----

 \## 🗂 Portfolio Structure